Palwade/Credit-Card-Analysis-Power-BI-Project/README.md

 **Data Import and Cleaning:**
-Imported data from various sources and cleaned it to remove duplicates and inconsistencies.
+Imported data from Kaggel and cleaned it to remove duplicates and inconsistencies.

 **Data Modeling**:
 Created relationships between tables to form a coherent data model for analysis.